Below are some of the questions we’re often asked.

 Is there a cut-off time to place an order?

-We process orders on Mondays, Tuesdays and Thursdays.
+We process orders on Mondays, Tuesdays, Wednesdays and Thursdays.
 Subject to capacity, orders received by 3pm on the day preceding a processing day will be picked, packed and shipped on that day.
 At busy/ peak periods we are unable to guarantee this and will process your order as soon as reasonably possible.
 In any event we will deliver within 5 working days after the day on which we accept your order.

 I don’t have access to the Internet, can I place my order via telephone?